 Built by entrepreneurs for entrepreneurs, California Intercontinental University (CIU) has evolved from its early years.
 In 2003, California Intercontinental University was incorporated in the State of California and started its initial operations.
 In 2005, California Intercontinental University received California State Approval to grant undergraduate and graduate degrees.
 In 2009, California Intercontinental University was accredited by the Accrediting Commission of the Distance Education Accrediting Commission (DEAC).
-The Accrediting Commission of DEAC is listed by the U.S. Department of Education as a nationally recognized accrediting agency and it is also a recognized member of the Council for Higher Education Accreditation (CHEA).
+The Accrediting Commission of DEAC is listed by the U.S. Department of Education as a nationally recognized accrediting agency, and it is also a recognized member of the Council for Higher Education Accreditation (CHEA).
+In 2024, CIU was granted programmatic accreditation by the Accreditation Council for Business Schools and Programs (ACBSP) and became a proud member institution of the National Council for State Authorization Reciprocity Agreements (NC-SARA).

-Legal Governance

-Board of Directors
+Legal Governance Board of Directors

+Damian Tan, PhD

-Damian Tan, PhDChairman of the Board
+Chairman of the Board

-Jeffrey C. Chi, PhD Board Member
+Jeffrey C. Chi, PhD

+Board Member